carlmylo/rb3-pc/pages/english/customs/troubleshooting.md

 ## Delete individual songs in a pack

 Rock Band 3 can delete a song in-game.
-The problem is, if a song is part of a pack, it'll delete that entire pack as well.
+However, if a song is part of a pack, it'll delete that entire pack as well.
 ![A screenshot from Rock Band 3, warning the user that they're about to delete many songs from the library.](https://raw.githubusercontent.com/carlmylo/rb3-pc/refs/heads/main/images/xtra/customs/rb3delwarn.png "Delete song")

 The best way to remove a song from a pack is through Nautilus' "Quick Patch Editor."